San Diego, “America’s finest city,” has some of the best 4th of July events throughout the city and surrounding area.

 - Harbor Island: This peninsula situations between downtown San Diego and Shelter Island offers a stunning view of the fireworks with the skyline in the background.
 The small “island” has limited parking, so you may want to take advantage of the free shuttle service offered by the Port of San Diego, which departs from the Port Administration building on Pacific Highway.

 - North Embarcadero and the Marina District: On the east side of the San Diego Bay, provide a hassle-free way to see the show (but you’ll still want to secure your spot early).
 Parking is available in various lots and on many streets, but you’ll still want to secure your spot early.
 Gourmet seafood restaurants and fish markets line the coast in this neighborhood that hosts many of the top San Diego attractions.

 - Seaport Village/ South Embarcadero: This waterfront shopping and dining complex on the southern end of the Embarcadero, is another popular spot to watch the fireworks.
 Head there for dinner and drink at a restaurant with a bay view and then stay for the show.

-- Coronado Ferry Landing: Take the Coronado Ferry over to the island for unique views of the Big Bay Boom fireworks.
-Coronado Island also has a Fourth of July celebration of its own, including a parade, a concert, and fireworks over Glorietta Bay.
+- Coronado Ferry Landing: Head over to Coronado for unique views of the Big Bay Boom fireworks.
+Coronado Island also has a 4th of July celebration of its own, including a parade, a concert, and fireworks over Glorietta Bay.

 Parking availability and prices vary by location, be sure to check the event site for the most up-to-date information and to learn about free shuttles and parking.

-Insider tip: Listen to the musical simulcast on THE MIGHT 1090 AM and MAX FM 105.7
+Insider tip: Listen to the musical simulcast on THE MIGHTY 1090 AM and MAX FM 105.7

 - Where: Fireworks will launch from four barges in San Diego Bay